Welcome to InterActing

 Courses

-Are you between the ages of 12 and 22 and do have autism?
+Are you between the ages of 12 and 25 and have autism?
+Join us!

-In the spring, we host several courses throughout the country.
-View all courses here.
+In the spring and fall, we host several courses throughout the country.

 In the news